Tag Archives: Lexicography and dictionaries

 The World According to Bierce

-Ambrose Bierce, American short story writer, man of letters, journalist and civil war (Union side) veteran, is best known for his unorthodox lexicon, The Devil’s Dictionary, a humorous, satirical and very personal take on a selection of words in the English language.
+Ambrose Bierce, American short story writer, man of letters, journalist and civil war (Union side) veteran, is best known for his unorthodox lexicon, The Devil’s Dictionary, a humorous, satirical and very personal take on a selection of words in the English language in his day.
 The dictionary was compiled by Bierce over three decades, being initially published in instalments in various newspapers and magazines.
-Eventually the collection was published in book form, first as The Cynic’s Word Book in 1906 and then as The Devil’s Dictionary in 1911, two years before Bierce’s never satisfactorily-explained disappearance in Chihuahua, Mexico, where the journalist was visiting to gain first-hand experience of the Mexican Revolution.
+Eventually the collection was published in book form, first as The Cynic’s Word Book in 1906 and then as The Devil’s Dictionary in 1911, two years before Bierce’s never satisfactorily explained disappearance in Chihuahua, Mexico, where the journalist was visiting to gain first-hand experience of the Mexican Revolution.

-Highly influential literary critic of the first half of the 20th century, HL Mencken, heaped lavish almost doting praise on The Devil’s Dictionary… “the true masterpiece of the one genuine wit that These States have ever seen“…”some of the most gorgeous witticisms in the English language“…”some of the most devastating epigrams ever written“.
-First (1911) edition of the Dictionary
+Highly influential literary critic of the first half of the 20th century, HL Mencken, heaped lavish, over–the–top, almost doting praise on The Devil’s Dictionary…not holding back, he described the dictionary as “the true masterpiece of the one genuine wit that These States have ever seen” (Mencken perhaps unfamiliar with the work of Mark Twain?)…”some of the most gorgeous witticisms in the English language”…”some of the most devastating epigrams ever written“.

-Cynicism and satire provide the backbones of Bierce’s provocative dictionary.
-So, an interesting place to start looking is how he handles these terms – the words ‘satire’, ‘cynic’ and ‘dictionary’ themselves.
+Cynicism and satire form the backbone of Bierce’s provocative dictionary.
+So, an interesting place to start delving into the unconventional text is how he handles these terms – the words ‘satire’, ‘cynic’ and ‘dictionary’ themselves.
 Despite being fully versed in the craft himself, Bierce views the practitioner of cynicism less than favourably.

-Cynic: A blackguard❅ who sees things as they are, and not as they ought to be (which presumably is the definition of an optimism۞).
+Cynic: A blackguard❅ who sees things as they are, and not as they ought to be (which presumably is the definition of an optimist۞).

-Satire: An obsolete kind of literary composition in which the vices and follies of the author’s enemies were expounded with imperfect tenderness.
+Satire: An obsolete kind of literary composition in which the vices and follies of the author’s enemies were expounded with imperfect tenderness✫.

 Dictionary: A malevolent literary device for cramping the growth of a language and making it hard and inelastic.

-Bierce goes on to add with tongue firmly planted in his cheek that his dictionary, however, is “a most useful work”.
+Bierce goes on to add, without drawing breath, that his dictionary, however, is “a most useful work”.

-But a cynic Bierce certainly is.
-At one point he sweepingly declares, in the blanket fashion that is his trademark, that “all are lunatics, but he who can analyze his delusions is called a philosopher” (in which case, what would Bierce have made of Freud and the “dark art” of psychotherapy!?!).
+But a cynic Bierce certainly is!
+At one point, appraising the great thinkers of society, he sweepingly declares—in his trademark blanket fashion—that “all are lunatics, but he who can analyze his delusions is called a philosopher” (in which case, what would Bierce have made of Freud and the “dark art” of psychotherapy!?!).
 This perception of the author reminds me to some extent of the distinction often made between a person with an erratic behavioural pattern who is poor (and is labelled insane), and a person with an erratic behavioural pattern who is wealthy (labelled merely eccentric).

-Romance and true love falls by the wayside with Bierce’s cynic always hovering around ground level:
+Romance and true love falls by the wayside with Bierce’s cynic–meter always hovering around ground–level:

 Love: A temporary insanity cured by marriage.